OceanBioME/OceanBioME.jl/docs/src/index.md

 Whether you need help getting started with OceanBioME, found a bug, want OceanBioME to be more expanded, or just want to chat about our project, you can:

 * [Start a discussion](https://github.com/OceanBioME/OceanBioME.jl/discussions).
 * [Open an issue](https://github.com/OceanBioME/OceanBioME.jl/issues).
-Issues are best if you think the OceanBioME source code needs attention: a bug, a sign error, an important missing feature, or a typo in this documentation.
+Issues are best if you think the OceanBioME source code needs attention: a bug, a sign error, an important missing feature, or a typo in the documentation.

 ## Citing